 Plant your top hand to the mat directly in front of your bottom shoulder.
 Gently hold your top shoulder with your bottom hand (this keeps the shoulder stable and ensures the work is coming from your triceps).

 Pressing through the palm of your hand on the mat, push yourself up off the mat until your arm is almost fully extended.

 With control, lower yourself back to the mat returning to the starting position.

-Why we love Tricep Dips: The best way to ‘burnout’ the lateral and medial heads of your triceps!
+Targets: The lateral and medial heads of your triceps.

 Grip the edge of a chair or bench, fingertips pointed toward your butt or toes, elbows bent.
 Note, you can also perform tricep dips sitting on the ground with your knees bent at 90 degrees and your hands behind you (fingertips facing your butt).